-- Capitalize or Recapitalize the value of firm.
+- Capitalize or Recapitalize the value of the firm.

 - Limits on the tax benefits of the debt.

-Interest expenses is, as opposed to dividends and capital gains, tax deductible, therefore the tax shield is an important factor.
-These are the tax benefits derived from creative structuring of a financial arrangement.
-The tax shield on interest is positive when earnings before interest and taxes i.e. EBIT exceeds the interest payment.
+Interest expenses are, as opposed to dividends and capital gains, tax-deductible, therefore the tax shield is an important factor.
+These are the tax benefits derived from the creative structuring of a financial arrangement.
+The tax shield on interest is positive when earnings before interest and taxes i.e. EBIT exceed the interest payment.
 The value of the interest tax shield is the present value i.e. PV of all future interest tax shields.
-Also the value of a levered firm or organisation exceeds the value of an else equal unlevered firm or organisation by the value of the interest tax shield.
-Lease option is one of the live example for utilization of tax shield.
+Also, the value of a levered firm or organization exceeds the value of an else equal unlevered firm or organization by the value of the interest tax shield.
+Lease option is one of the live examples for the utilization of tax shield.

 Interest Tax Shield Calculation Example

-- The company provides 10 % depreciation on straight line method on original cost.
+- The company provides a 10 % depreciation on the straight-line method on the original cost.

-- You are required to compute and analyse cash flow and to advise as to which option is better.
+- You are required to compute and analyze cash flow and to advise as to which option is better.

 Option 1 – Buy